 In 2012, Rick released his second and third CD as a leader (Icy Grooves & Be Like the Sun) consisting of many original compositions and followed “Rick Zelinsky Live!” from 2010.
 Rick performs regularly in Alaska and is founder and director of the state’s popular summer band program, Alaska Band, celebrating it’s 20th anniversary (2020).
 Rick regularly plays soprano, alto, tenor and baritone saxophones, bass and alto clarinets; flutes, midi wind controller and enjoys playing both jazz and classical music.

 From 2009-2016, Rick lead his own series of concerts, “Tribute to the Jazz Masters,” named by the Anchorage Daily News as “Best of” entertainment in Anchorage, and featured the music of original compositions and past and present giants of jazz such as Cannonball & Nat Adderley, John Coltrane, Miles Davis, Wayne Shorter, Stan Getz, Gerry Mulligan/Chet Baker, Thelonious Monk, Dexter Gordon, Joe Henderson, Sonny Rollins, Horace Silver, Duke Ellington and Billy Strayhorn.
 The concerts have been performed at Anchorage’s Tap Root venue and additionally at the University of Alaska Recital Hall.

-Some of Rick’s other recent highlights: performed with jazz greats, Eddie Palmieri, piano and trumpeter, Brian Lynch; musician in Broadway show, “Chicago;” saxophonist with the internationally known “Blues Brothers;” guest soloist performing saxophone concerto with the University of Alaska Wind Ensemble; guest saxophone soloist with Alaska Chamber Singers; guest teacher and artist with the Alaska Jazz Workshop, as a saxophone soloist with country star, T.Graham Brown; featured soloist on CD releases for several Alaskan artists including several with Yngvil.
+Some of Rick’s other recent highlights: performed with jazz greats, Eddie Palmieri, piano and trumpeter, Brian Lynch; musician in Broadway show, “Chicago;” saxophonist with the internationally known “Blues Brothers;” guest soloist performing saxophone concerto with the University of Alaska Wind Ensemble; guest saxophone soloist with Alaska Chamber Singers; guest teacher and artist with the Alaska Jazz Workshop, as a saxophone soloist with country star, T.Graham Brown; and featured soloist on CD releases for several Alaskan artists including Mark Manners and several with Yngvil.

 Words of praise for the Tribute to the Jazz Masters series: